Hamilton High School (Chandler, Arizona): Baseball

-Since Hamilton started play the team has amassed 7 Arizona State Championships in its first 20 years placing the school third behind St. David (12) and Scottsdale Chaparral (10) since 1985.
-In 2020, the team climbed from a preseason ranking of #4 to #1 in the nation by MaxPreps' Xcellent 25 poll with an 8–0 record prior to the closing of all public schools indefinitely because of the COVID-19 Pandemic.
+Since Hamilton started play, the team has amassed 7 Arizona State Championships in its first 20 years placing the school third behind St. David (12) and Scottsdale Chaparral (10) since 1985.
+In 2020, the team climbed from a preseason ranking of #4 to #1 in the nation by MaxPreps' Xcellent 25 poll with an 8–0 record prior to the closing of all public schools and sports programs indefinitely because of the COVID-19 pandemic.
 The program has produced many collegiate and professional players, most notably the MLB's 2019 National League Most Valuable Player Cody Bellinger.

 Basketball

 The varsity girls basketball team has won Arizona's 6A State Championships in the 2015–16 and 2018–19 seasons.

 Flag Football

 Starting in the 2022–23 season, the AIA officially introduced girls flag football for member schools to complete.
 Hamilton Athletics was amongst the first schools to adopt the newly approved sport.
+The team earned its first 6A State Championship in 2023 capping an undefeated season.
+Samaya Taylor-Jenkins, a senior on the 2023 championship team, earned a spot on the US Olympic team.

 Football

-The large number of players participating in the football program during their freshmen year has resulted in Hamilton fielding two freshmen-only teams playing exclusively inside Arizona's 6A conference against other freshmen only teams.
+Football is the largest athletic program at Hamilton consisting of hundreds of students, 35 paid coaches, and additional volunteer coaches.
+A 501(c)(3) non-profit organization was established called the Hamilton Gridiron Club contributes additional funds the program.
+Between the Hamilton Gridiron Club and ticket sales, Hamilton football is a financially self-sustaining program.